 I also considered upfront, how the ribbon style could be applied to other phrases that we might need for internal design or more complex copy.

-From there, I put together a library of all the items I'd created, plus some new ones (we were running parallel on other goods projects for events, so I was applying the system as I was going).
+From there, I put together a library of all the ingredients I'd created, plus some new ones (we were running parallel on other goods projects for events, so I was applying the system as I was going).
 This allows other designers, or agencies even, to use my system without having to reach out to me.

 While we mocked up a significantly large batch of items, this is the paired down, final selection of items to be released for our 2020 collection.
 The idea being that we focus on these phrases, items, and restaurants for 2020, and then choose a new set for 2021, as well as a new color palette.
 Keep things fresh, without redesigning the wheel.